-NI Protocol: Irish Sea border checks to end at midnight
+NI Protocol: Irish Sea border checks ordered to end at midnight

 By Jayne McCormack